New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Pros and cons of mortgage life insurance

-Here are a few benefits and drawbacks of mortgage life insurance:3
+Here are some advantages and drawbacks of mortgage life insurance.3

-Mortgage life insurance policies generally don’t require a medical exam and, in some cases, may not even ask health questions.
-This can make this policy more accessible to homeowners who don’t like to take medical exams for life insurance or want to get coverage more quickly.
+• No medical exam: Mortgage life insurance policies generally don’t require a medical exam and, in some cases, may not even ask health questions.

-Mortgage life insurance premiums are level, meaning they don’t change throughout the policy term once you get the policy.
-The predictability of level premiums can allow you to easily budget for your coverage.
+• Level premiums: Mortgage life insurance premiums are level, meaning they don’t change throughout the policy term.
+This allows you to easily budget for your coverage.

-Riders are add-on coverages with which you can customize your mortgage life insurance policy.
-For example, a waiver of premium rider can help cover your premiums if you become disabled and unable to work during the policy term.
+• Adding riders: Riders are add-ons with which you can customize your mortgage life insurance policy.
+For example, a waiver of premium rider helps cover premiums if you become disabled and unable to work during the policy term.

-Mortgage life insurance is designed to be easy to manage, and the death benefit goes straight to the lender.
-Your beneficiaries must file a claim but don’t have to manage the funds once paid out.
+• Easy to manage: Mortgage life insurance is designed to be easy to manage, and the death benefit goes straight to the lender.
+Your beneficiaries must file a claim, but don’t have to manage the funds once paid out.

 Don’t wait until it’s too late.
 Help cover yourself and your family with coverage from Aflac.